-The raw data shows that total area corresponds well with the radiocarbon dates, with the largest field systems constructed earliest in time.
+The raw data that shows total area corresponds well with the radiocarbon with dates. largest the loi constructed earliest time.

-This analysis strongly suggests a pattern of agricultural development in which production output was a major consideration in initial lo i construction, and large amounts of effort were invested in field systems that could produce high yields.
+This analysis strongly suggests a pattern of agricultural development in which production output was a major consideration in initial lo'i construction, and large amounts of effort were invested in lo'i systems that could produce high yields.